RebuildRobotics/CombatBot_BeetleESP32C3_BLE-Android/README.md

   - ch1 and ch2 values are in scale of -100 to 100, ch3 and ch4 0 to 100.
 0 is stop.
 Signals are converted to PWM value scale 0 to 255.
 Negative numbers are absoluted.

   *****
+  FAILSAFE & OUT OF RANGE:
+  *****
+  - Script includes failsafe and out of range functions to prevent up accidents and bot running away.
+  - Functions stops bot from using AI, weapon and motors when controllers signal is lost or bot is out of range.
+  - Using failsafe is highly recommended in robotics and it's required in combat robotics.
+Same kind of functions are used in normal RC transmitters.
+  - Failsafe is deactivated when controller is connected into bot, so if you go out of range you have to reconnect into bot for to controlling it.
+  - Remember to set pins correctly, if they are not set right script and failsafe won't work properly!

+  *****
+  LOW VOLTAGE GUARD:
+  *****
+ - Protects battery by activating failsafe when battery is running low while keeping controller connected to bot.
+ - Failsafe will be deactivated when voltage becomes higher than shutdown level.
+ - If facing problems with voltage drops and guard is stopping motors with close to charged battery try to use quality connectors like BT2.0 or XT-30 (not JST), proper cable sizes and possible capacitor near weapons power drain.

+  *****
   CONTROLLER:
   *****
   - Android: Rebuild Robotics - Bot Controller (Download from: https://github.com/RebuildRobotics).